🇪🇸🇺🇸

 During the trial, access is limited to a certain number of students and duration—enough for teachers and technical leads to validate Leneo meaningfully before deciding.
 Ask us if you need a wider trial scope.

-We recommend following the installation video tutorial in the panel for a step-by-step guide suited to your Moodle version.
+We recommend following the installation video tutorial.
+There you will find a step-by-step guide suited to your Moodle version.

 Open Plugin data from the menu.
-Click Users to see the list.
+Click Users to see the list of users already created.
 In the Actions column, use the icon to open Direct permissions.
+From there you can enable or disable permissions per user.
+For this process, follow the steps shown in the following video:

 💡 Important: Before finishing, accept the terms and conditions under General settings.